RetroReversing/retroReversing/categories/consoles/nes.md

 ## Super Mario 'compiler'
-The website `neilb.net` has created what it calls a `Mario Compiler` which takes in the original Super Mario Bros ROM and dissassembles it.
+The website **neilb.net** has created what it calls a "Mario Compiler" which takes in the original Super Mario Bros ROM and disassembles it.
 The disassembled code is then shown to the user and can then be modified and re-assembled back into a working NES ROM.

 {% include link-to-other-site.html url="https://neilb.net/mariocompiler/" description="Check out the Mario compiler here" image="" title="Mario Compiler"  %}